iifl-logo

 4. STAKEHOLDERS RELATIONSHIP COMMITTEE

-The Stakeholders Relationship Committee is in conformity with the provisions of Section 178 of the Companies Act, 2013 and pursuant to Regulation 20 of the SEBI Listing Regulations.
+The Stakeholders Relationship Committee of the Board is constituted in conformity with the provisions of Section 178 of the Companies Act, 2013 and pursuant to Regulation 20 of the SEBI Listing Regulations.
 The Company Secretary acts as the Secretary of the Stakeholders Relationship Committee.
 The details, including the composition of the Stakeholder Relationship Committee, terms of reference, attendance etc., are provided in the Corporate Governance Report, which is a part of this Annual Report.

 5. CORPORATE SOCIAL RESPONSIBILITY COMMITTEE